"Change the world this time, will you? Fucking well needs it."

 Episode one kicks off as Nicky (a passionate and energised Christopher Eccleston in one of his best ever screen performances) arrives home from a period of political awakening in America.
 Though it initially feels like we've joined the story a couple of episodes in, this actually allows for some economical scene-setting and character introductions, as Nicky catches up on old news, re-bonds with his friends Geordie (a young and consistently superb Daniel Craig) and Tosker (an impressive Mark Strong in the series' least sympathetic lead role), and rekindles a friendship with Mary (a compelling Gina McKee) that both of them know could and should be something more.
 It's an important moment for their collective friendship, being the last time they'll be able to rely on its bonds to unite them.

 The times, as the song says, are a-changing, and are soon to affect each of the quartet in very different ways.
-The politicised Nicky begins working for local Labour candidate Austin Donohue (RSC regular Alun Armstrong), Tosker hangs on to his dream of becoming a professional musician, and Geordie flees his abusive and alcoholic father by heading to London in search of a new start.
+The politicised Nicky begins working for local Labour candidate Austin Donohue (RSC regular Alun Armstrong), Tosker hangs on to his dream of becoming a professional musician, and Geordie flees his abusive and alcoholic father by heading down to London in search of a new start.
 Nicky's indecision over Mary, meanwhile, allows the cocksure Tosker to effectively nab her from under his nose.
 Things don't quite work out as expected for any of them.
 Nicky is given cause to question his work for Donohue following his dealings with corner-cutting building contractor John Edwards (Geoffrey Hutchings) and begins drifting towards more radical politics.
-Having arrived in London, a chance encounter sees Geordie land a job with underworld kingpin Benny Barrett (a suitably imposing Malcolm McDowell) and he soon finds himself climbing the London criminal ladder, while an introduction to Barrett allows Tosker, his musical ambitions smashed, to open a small fruit and veg business and start mixing with those in a position to help him move on to higher things.
+Having arrived in London, a chance encounter sees Geordie land a job with underworld kingpin Benny Barrett (a suitably imposing Malcolm McDowell) and he soon finds himself climbing the London criminal ladder, while an introduction to Barrett allows Tosker, whose musical ambitions have been smashed, to open a small fruit and veg business and start mixing with those in a position to help him move on to higher things.

 This, I should point out, is merely the skeleton on which the multi-stranded and densely plotted flesh of the series is built.
 Each of the four stories is littered with social, political and personal detail, and if Mary seems not to figure prominently in the above summary, it's because her tale is initially one of increasingly unhappy subjugation, from which she later emerges as perhaps the most forward-looking and level-headed of the four, though no less wrapped up in her own obsessions.